-(ICJ) in 1945 and apparently continued in that recognition until March 2002.
+Oil and gas in the Timor SeaAustralia ratified recognition of the International Court of Justice (ICJ) in 1945 and apparently continued in that recognition until March 2002.
 At that time Foreign Affairs Minister Alexander Downer limited Australia's recognition of the court to exclude: "any dispute concerning or relating to the delimitation of maritime zones, including the territorial sea, the exclusive economic zone and the continental shelf...".

 Can this be anything other than specifically aimed at stopping East Timor from taking Australia to the ICJ and obtaining justice in the ownership of the petroleum resources of the Timor Sea?